The Definitive Buying Guide

 Feature Crown Pavilions Green Retreats Cabin Master Crane David Salisbury Malvern

-Standard cladding Redwood 18×95mm (Professional); Thermowood 20×118mm T.G.V (Premium) 18mm FSC Scandinavian redwood (G-Range); treated recycled composite (Basebox) Western Red Cedar, Scandinavian Redwood, or Marley Board composite PEFC Scandinavian Redwood (shiplap or weatherboard) Painted hardwood timber; oak frame option Redwood 13mm or 19mm (Studio); Cedar, Thermowood or Millboard composite (Office)
+Standard cladding Redwood 18×95mm (Professional); Thermowood 20×118mm T.G.V (Premium) 18mm FSC Scandinavian redwood (G-Range, A-Range); treated recycled composite (B-Range) Western Red Cedar, Scandinavian Redwood, or Marley Board composite PEFC Scandinavian Redwood (shiplap or weatherboard) Painted hardwood timber; oak frame option Four standard options: 19mm Redwood, 19mm Thermowood, 19mm Cedar, or 18mm Composite (Henwick)

-Cladding options available Wide range including Thermowood & composite finishes G-Range: composite/cedar/slatted alternatives Marley Board composite available Shiplap or weatherboard profile Painted hardwood or oak frame Redwood, Cedar, Thermowood or Millboard
+Cladding options available Wide range including Cedar & composite finishes G-Range: composite/cedar/slatted alternatives Marley Board composite available Shiplap or weatherboard profile Painted hardwood or oak frame All four choices priced in the brochure — price scales ~£10k across the range at 12×12ft (Redwood £25,855 to Composite £35,760)

-Treatment Sikkens 771 UV-filtering stain Tanalised treatment Periodic timber treatment; composite is maintenance-free Light oak preservative; 14+ colour options Three coats factory-applied micro-porous paint (30+ colours) Pressure treatment available; composite is maintenance-free
+Treatment Sikkens 771 UV-filtering stain (Paint option) Tanalised treatment Periodic timber treatment; composite is maintenance-free Light oak preservative; 14+ colour options Three coats factory-applied micro-porous paint (30+ colours) Pressure treatment available; composite is maintenance-free

 Timber certification FSC & PEFC certified FSC certified FSC or PEFC approved suppliers PEFC (130+ year-old Scandinavian timber) Sustainably sourced FSC certified